emanoelim/jungle-news/README.md

 * Url: http://0.0.0.0:8000/

 ### Production mode
-* The application is running on Heroku.
-Deploy is done automatically after a merge to the `master` branch.
+The application is running on Heroku.
+Deploy is done automatically after a merge to the `master` branch, if workflow succeeds.
+The workflow consists of 3 steps:
+* Tests and lint;
+* Image build;
+* Deploy to Heroku.

 ### Documentation
 * https://jungle-news.herokuapp.com/api/swagger

+### Next steps
+* New fields for the article model, like publication date and picture;
+* CRUD /api/admin/category/;
+* Subcategories;
+* User logout.